 Many manufacturers have front and rear specific tyres.
 This doesn't mean that you can't use a front tyre on the rear, or vice-versa, it is just that the tread and design of the tyre has been optimised to provide the best performance if you do use them on the intended wheel.

 Typically, a front tyre will have a slightly wider profile than a rear tyre.
 They also tend to have higher side lugs but lower central lugs to provide cornering confidence while retaining a low rolling resistance.

 Tyres like the Maxxis High Roller II Tyres are particularly popular as front tyres.

 Rear tyre features

-A rear tyre tends to feature more horizontal spanning knobs; these help to improve traction, and avoid the rear wheel from spinning in wet or muddy conditions.
-A rear tyre can also be narrower - to improve mud clearance when the tyre begins to carry a lot of debris.
+A rear tyre tends to feature more horizontal spanning knobs.
+These help improve traction stopping the rear wheel from spinning in wet or muddy conditions.
+A rear tyre can also be narrower, improving mud clearance when the tyre begins to carry a lot of debris.

-The Continental X King Protection 29er Folding MTB Tyre is a fantastic rear tyre.
+The Continental X King Folding MTB Tyre - ProTection is a fantastic rear tyre.

 What tyres should I get for my riding style?